 ABSOLUTELY KEY and 100% necessary to have these always.
 These are my go to’s for all of my line work.
 These will change your detail work immensely and it’s always a sad day when I run out of the pot.
 Like I might as well not go into work until I re order.

 PICTURED: BLACKEST BLACK AND BLUEY WHITE DETAIL LINES.

 THOSE are all the juiciest freshest neutrals/nudes that I use all the time as backgrounds for my art.
 If you want to see some swatches of some of these and a whole list of more color rec's check out my highlighted "KOKOIST" story on my IG.
-I love all of these nudes for a couple reasons:
+I love all of these neutrals for a couple reasons:

 - They are sheer so you can layer them up to make them more opaque or keep them sheer for a more barely there, whimsical look without looking streaky!!
 HELLO.
 What a dream!

 - Since they are sheer, I find they are SO fast to put on.
 Honestly, my biggest salon secret (that is not a secret anymore I guess) is I love putting art on top of sheer neutral colors because those colors are so quick to slap on so I set myself up to have way more time for art.